T-1234567890/pomodoro-app/README.md

 The first time a work session completes, the count for the current day increases.
 The count is stored in `pomodoro_data.json` in the same directory.

+## Countdown Timer

+The Pomodoro window includes an **Open Countdown** button that launches a separate countdown timer page.
+Use it when you need a quick timer outside the Pomodoro workflow.